walterhiggins/ScriptCraft/docs/API-Reference.md

  * callback - A function which is called whenever the world.WorldUnloadEvent event is fired

-see events.on() for more information.
+ * priority - optional - see events.on() for more information.

 ### events.worldLoad()